 Graduate research tells us that tertiary students with disability find it more difficult to secure employment opportunities after graduation.

 56 per cent of students with disability report being in full time employment, four months after completion.
-That’s 13 per cent lower than the average statistic for all graduates (69%).
+That’s over 18 per cent lower than the average statistic for all graduates (69%).

 AND’s Stepping Into program is a paid internship scheme that matches talented university students with disability with roles in leading Australian businesses.